Seven Surefire Signs You Are Addicted To April The Giraffe

 You talk about April to anyone you meet.
 You tell them it’s a life-changing experience to watch an animal give birth.
 You almost convince and convert them into an April fan.
 You simply can’t fathom why some people aren’t excited about April as you are.

-You love Jordan, Colleen, Allysa, Cody and Tim.
+You love Jordan, Allysa, Cody and Tim.

 You may have never have met them in person, but these people at the Animal Adventure Park have now become a part of your dinner table conversations.
 You love the way they care for April, Oliver, and the other animals, and you are dying to meet them.